Internet-of-People/iop-profile-server/docs/CA-Tests-Logs.md

 ## Check Tests Source Codes

-There is an extensive set of tests implemented in the `ProfileServerProtocolTests` project that is part of the profile server solution.
+There is an extensive set of tests implemented in the [IoP Message Protocol Tests](https://github.com/Fermat-ORG/iop-message-protocol-tests) project.
-Every feature that profile server offers through its interfaces has one or more tests implemented to verify the profile server implementation behaves as expected.
+Every feature that profile server offers through its interfaces has one or more tests implemented to verify the profile server's implementation behaves as expected.
 You could learn from the source codes of the tests on how to correctly make requests to profile server.
 Each test is implemented according to its specification, which is linked from the test's source code, and which can be found in the IoP Message Protocol repository under [Profile Server Tests](https://github.com/Internet-of-People/message-protocol/blob/master/TESTS.md#profile-server-tests).

 Note that the implementation of the tests does not come in the production code quality.
-Especially the error handling, is mostly missing in the code of the tests.
+Especially the error handling is mostly missing in the code of the tests.
 You can get inspired on how to build your requests, but you should not reuse the code of the tests in your project if it is intended for production.